Rafael-VP/rangerdc/README.md

 $ make
 $ make install
 ```
-You can disable any uneeded commands by replacing them with `""` in the `config.ini`.
+You can disable any unneeded commands by replacing them with `""` in the `config.ini`.